Log in

 • Provide Static List: You can enter comma-separated values to create a static dropdown menu.

-• Use Another Table: You can use another table you've created as a dynamic dropdown menu.
+• Use Another Table or Field: You can use another table or field you've created as a dynamic dropdown menu.
 Let's say you use a table to track active team projects from Asana with the associated project ID.
 In another table, you could use your project table as a dynamic dropdown so you're working with the latest info.

 Select the source table for the dropdown field.